kappanjoe/Inky-Frame-Task-List/README.md

         ```
         web: uvicorn main:app --host 0.0.0.0 --port $PORT
         ```
-     7. Run the command `flyctl deploy` and watch the magic happen
+     7. Run the command `% flyctl deploy` and watch the magic happen
   4. **Check App Status** (You can return to the documentation again.)
      - **Take note of the hostname**; this is the domain for the URL you will use for your API endpoints.
   5. **Visit App**